 Homework and study.
 The two things that all students have in common, no matter where they live, or what school they go to.
 But what is the real difference between homework and study, and how is a regular routine going to help you do well?
 Studiosity's Fiach Smyth has the answers.

-There are a number of questions our Maths tutors see crop up again and again, ranging from simple tricks like finding the x and y intercepts of an equation, to more advanced concepts like solving quadratic inequalities.
+There are a number of questions our Maths Specialists see crop up again and again, ranging from simple tricks like finding the x and y intercepts of an equation, to more advanced concepts like solving quadratic inequalities.
 So we thought it would be helpful to share these with you, along with tips on how to find the solutions.

 Homework can often feel like an overwhelming, never-ending pile of stress.
 Homework stress can cause frustration and anxiety and ultimately prevent you from achieving your best results.

 However, this feeling of not being in control can be avoided by simply adjusting your study habits.
 Homework and study can actually be a rewarding, satisfying experience if done in an organised and efficient way.
 Here are some tips on how to achieve that.